Dramatic cityscape backdrop with three people in a tense thriller setting.

 A person wearing a brown jacket and a matching cap stands outdoors in a sunlit, sandy environment, looking over their shoulder.
 The background is softly blurred, suggesting an arid or desert-like location.

 Calling all espionage fans!
-This five-part thriller follows Kate Henderson (Gemma Arterton, St Trinian’s) a senior MI6 officer whose life to the onlooker seems very ordinary – happily married with two children and a job in the secret service.
+This five-part thriller follows Kate Henderson (Gemma Arterton, Made in Dagenham) a senior MI6 officer whose life to the onlooker seems very ordinary – happily married with two children and a job in the secret service.
 However, her real job is heading up the Russia Desk of Secret Intelligence Service!
 When her undercover ops reveal intel that a senior UK politician is a high-level Russian asset, she finds herself racing against time, balancing national security with looming election pressure.
 Expect a tense, politically charged cat-and-mouse game that explores loyalty, trust, and the personal cost of espionage.

 It Gets Worse